-Greater resolution is often required as particle sizes are shrinking.
+Greater resolution is required as particle sizes shrink.
 Scanning electron microscopy (SEM) imaging quickly shows the size and morphology of particles.
 In less than a minute from load to image, the Phenom desktop SEM is the fastest way to get data and keep your research or product development work moving forward.

 Colorized SEM image of ibuprofen powder

 Morphology and Size Distribution

 Morphology and size distribution of particles containing either active pharmaceutical ingredients (API) or excipients is critical when optimizing compounding processes and dissolution rates for controlled release of materials.
 For crystalline particles, observation of crystal habit provides insight to the flow-ability, compaction, tableting, and other characteristics that impact product performance.